bamf2048/pi_owncloud/README.md

 ## DIY selfhosted Dropbox

-Use these instructions to install the Owncloud server:
+Use these instructions to install the Owncloud server (record all your accounts and passwords):

 https://www.pi-supply.com/make/build-your-own-cloud-storage-file-server-with-a-raspberry-pi/